 Milk-alkali syndrome is the combination of:

-It is due to the large amounts of calcium and alkali being ingested (e.g. milk and antacids for peptic ulcer disease treatment or calcium carbonate for osteoporosis).
-It is a cause of medullary nephro...
+It is due to a large amount of calcium and alkali being ingested (e.g. milk and antacids for peptic ulcer disease treatment or calcium carbonate for osteoporosis).
+It is a cause of medullary nephrocal...

 The term milk of calcium (MOC) is given to dependent, sedimented calcification within a cystic structure or hollow organ.
 This sort of colloidal calcium suspension layering can occur in various regions: